 Jurisdiction has this?
 (Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Floodplain Management or Watershed Plan No - - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
-Stormwater Management Plan No - - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
-Open Space Plan No - - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
-Urban Water Management Plan No - - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
-Habitat Conservation Plan No - - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
-Economic Development Plan No - - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
-Community Wildfire Protection Plan No - - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
-Community Forest Management Plan No - - How has or will this be integrated whot applicable with the HMP a nd how does this reduce risk?
-Transportation Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
-Agriculture Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
-Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated with Not applicable with the HMP a nd how does this reduce risk?
-Tourism Plan No - - - How has or will this be integrated w with the HMP a nd how does this reduce risk?
+Stormwater Management Plan No - - - How has or will this be integrated when the second with the HMP ai nd how does this reduce risk?
+Open Space Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
+Urban Water Management Plan No - - - How has or will this be integrated whot applicable with the HMP ai nd how does this reduce risk?
+Habitat Conservation Plan No - - - How has or will this be integrated when the second with the HMP a nd how does this reduce risk?
+Economic Development Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Not applicable Community Wildfire Protection Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Not applicable Community Forest Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Not applicable Transportation Plan No - - - How has or will this be integrated when the Not applicable with the HMP ai nd how does this reduce risk?
+Agriculture Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Not applicable Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated with Not applicable How has or will this be integrated with the HMP and how does this reduce risk?
+Not applicable Tourism Plan No - - - How has or will this be integrated w with the HMP a nd how does this reduce risk? ·